nukkk97/miniGPT/README.md

 The related dataset is here: <br>
 https://www.kaggle.com/datasets/hsankesara/medium-articles <br>
 <br>
 This dataset is a .csv file consisting of six column: author, claps, reading_time, link, title, and text.
 However, only text column is used for now.
-Let's see what can the model perform while just using this few data.
+Let's see what the model can perform using just this little data.

 ## Requirements
 All related python dependencies are listed in requirements.txt!
 Also, using venv as a virtual environment is strongly recommended.